 If a situation doesn’t come naturally and you have trouble coping with it, turn to your natural inclinations.
 If you’re an extrovert who draws the strength and inspiration from talking to other people, no matter whether they’re family members or total strangers, make sure you talk to them.

-If you’re an introvert, spend some time alone in order to analyze the situation you are in and find a solution.
-If you’re introverted extrovert or extroverted introvert, follow your intuition and do what you feel is right to you.
+If you’re an introvert, spend some time alone.
+Analyze the situation you are in and find a solution.
+Do what you feel is right to you.

 You can greatly improve your adaptability by learning to think big.
 Break through the limitations you’ve set for yourself.
 Let go of them.
 Expand your horizons.
 Set realistic goals and you will never feel like you failed.